nikothemouseorg/PyWaver/README.md

 «FamiTracker is a free windows tracker for producing music for the NES/Famicom-systems.
 The interface is based on MadTracker and should be easy to use if you've been using trackers before.» ‒ `famitracker.com`

-There are goung to be fiiixeees!
+There are going to be fixes!